 I was so concerned with those agreements, those negotiations about the refugees and Jerusalem, the settlements, about what to give up and what to keep.

-I was always adage so as to ,encompassing a peace treaty is fine, to take something back is also good, to have Arafat inside Palestine was far beyond my best imaginings, but I didn’t want them to give up what the future generation may be able to take back .
+I was always adage to, encompassing a peace treaty is fine, taking something back is also good, and having Arafat inside Palestine was far beyond my best imaginings.
+Still, I didn’t want them to give up what the future generation may be able to take back.
 I sought that the next generation would be able to assert its rights if it determined to.

-It wasn’t Arafat or anyone’s right to decide what to give up, to make a decision for what is Palestine, to decide for the refugees.
+It wasn’t Arafat or anyone’s right to decide what to give up, decide what Palestine is, and learn for the refugees.

-I wanted my children to be able to have a ground, a foundation, a cause just enough to claim back.
+I wanted my children to have a ground, a foundation, cause just enough to claim back.

 But things never go as we aspire.

-As a teenager, all what I bear in mind were those days that we were implicated in dreaming of our liberation, it reflected our behaviors, actions, our clothes, our lifestyle,
+As a teenager, all that I bear in mind were those days that we were implicated in dreaming of our liberation; it reflected our behaviors, actions, our clothes, our lifestyle,

-Life inside the Palestinian life would start every day at 9 and ends at 1 noon.
+Life inside the Palestinian life would start every day at nine and ends at one noon.
 One could hear the clicks of the doors as they collectively open and close up at the same instance each day for years to come.

-I had no idea if there was a life different from that of the intifada, whatever the older people recalled seemed to be a part of an Egyptian black and white movie.
+I had no idea if life was different from that of the intifada; whatever the older people recalled seemed to be a part of an Egyptian black and white movie.

-When started, the intifada brought together seemingly incompatible components of Palestinian society, charging them with creating an alternative social, political, and national order, free of deformations of the Israeli occupation.
+When started, the uprising brought together seemingly incompatible components of Palestinian society, charging them with creating an alternative social, political, and national order, free of deformations of the Israeli occupation.